Factbox: Short list of potential Trump administration picks

 HOMELAND SECURITY SECRETARY

-* Michael McCaul, U.S. Republican congressman from Texas and chairman of the House Homeland Security Committee
+* Michael McCaul, representative from Texas and chairman of the House Homeland Security Committee

 * David Clarke, Milwaukee county sheriff and vocal Trump supporter